-Summer is great time to try new things.
-This is the time when you can get the best produce, the best ingredients and the healthiest food.
+Summer is a great time to try new things.
+This is the time when you can get the best produce, the best ingredients, and the healthiest food.
 And combining foods for maximum nutrition can lead you to come up with wonderful, new dishes.

 In fact, a great tip is to cut up an orange over a bowl, adding the juice to the dressing and some of the orange slices to your salad.
 You can do this with almost any sweet citrus fruit.
 The iron in the orange combines well with baby spinach, making a salad that’s a big step above iceberg or romaine lettuce.
 I like spinach for a salad because it holds up longer in the refrigerator than regular lettuce.

 Want to have a creamy dressing?
 Try using plain, low-fat yogurt instead of mayonnaise.
 Experiment.
 You might be amazed at what you can come up with.

 Another tip is to add hazelnuts to your salad.
 Hazelnuts are rich in folate and Vitamin E, items that help your heart.
 Nuts add crunch to the salad (in place of croutons) and vital fats.
 Sunflower seeds are also a great addition.

 Garlic not only adds flavor but it’s a great combatant against disease.
 It’s naturally antibacterial, helps fight cholesterol, and can help prevent cancer.
 Using strong flavors like this gives a more satisfying eating experience, making over-eating less likely.

 Tomatoes, fresh or cooked, add lots of heart-healthy nutrients in addition to flavor.
 Don’t make pasta salad without them.
 Combining tomatoes with olive oil increases your body’s ability to absorb the nutrients.